jaagerm/ProductCatalogue/README.md

 - Add column headers into the excel sheet starting from A1 as follows: ID, Name, Producer, Quantity
 - Add data into the following row starting from A1, for example such: 1, Computer, Apple, 12
 - You can add as many rows of data as you want
-- The fill out "Employee ID" on the Addin page and press "Send Data"
+- Then fill out "Employee ID" on the Addin page and press "Send Data"
 - Within a few seconds, you should see the data appear on the Product tab of the Webpage you opened earlier